tanjary21/Flash_FFMPEG/README.md

 # Flash FFMPEG
-## Quick-Access FFMPEG operations directly in Ubuntu Desktop GUI Context Menu
+## Quick-Access FFMPEG operations directly in the Context Menu on Ubuntu's Desktop GUI

-A convenient, user-friendly command set to run ffmpeg commands from the Desktop GUI.
+A convenient, user-friendly command set to run ffmpeg commands from the right-click menu.

 Tested on:
 * Ubuntu 20.04.1